 - University of New England (Armidale)

 - The University Department of Regional Health (UDRH): Moree, Tamworth, Taree, Orange

 The Miroma Bunbilla Program consists of the following activities:

-For the MSA, you'll rotate through a circuit of stations discussing various scenarios with an interviewer and/or undertaking various activities.
+For the MSA, you'll rotate through a circuit of online stations discussing various scenarios with an interviewer and/or undertaking various activities.

 During the week you'll participate in a series of compulsory online pre-admission activities, such as:

 - Problem-Based Learning (PBL) tutorials: In small groups you’ll collaborate with your peers and facilitator to work through scenarios / working problems applicable to clinical practice